Documentation

 /anglesite:backup

-I save your work to GitHub.
+I save your work to GitHub — and restore from it.

 I commit all changes with a descriptive message and push to your GitHub repository.
 I categorize your changes (new blog posts, style updates, config changes) and write a clear commit summary.
+If something gets lost or accidentally overwritten, I can also restore your site from any GitHub snapshot.

 What to expect